Looking to party with celebrities in the city of angels?

 Creatures of the night will be drawn down below to Sunset, a highly anticipated modern and new kind of gathering place in the spirit of the dozens of clubs that dotted Sunset Strip in the 60’s and 70’s.
 Over 4 decades after creating Studio 54, New York’s legendary disco club, Ian Schrager introduces Sunset, his first West Coast nightclub within the basement of The West Hollywood EDITION.
 Bringing a new and refined nightlife experience to The Sunset Strip, Sunset has quickly become LA’s “it” spot, upholding a high level of musical integrity by bringing in world-renowned DJ talent, curated by acclaimed DJ Zen Freeman, weekly.

 Weekends at Sunset’s “Music Unannounced” concept confer more of a traditional dance party atmosphere without promoting or publicly announcing featured talent in advance; weekdays are performance-driven live music and vinyl nights and feature a specialty bespoke cocktail menu, creating more of a social atmosphere.
-Regardless of the day of the week, getting past the door is harder than getting onto a movie set…. which makes sense given all the celebrities you’ll see “hard at work” once you’re lucky enough to land on the exclusive inside.
+Regardless of the day of the week, getting past the door is harder than getting onto a movie set…. which makes sense given all the celebrities you’ll see “hard at work” once you’re lucky enough to get inside with a table reservation.

 Another mega-hit venue from the H.Wood group, Poppy is a concept that portrays a fantasy world filled with an extensive menagerie of characters from a storybook setting.
 Guests are whisked away into a surrealistic dream to find themselves among a whimsical bohemian cast of modern mermaids, peacock poppies, garden gypsies, baroque decor layers, and human animals.
 As swinging storytellers provide visual entertainment amongst a musical backdrop of high-energy hip-hop hits, guests may dance, socialize, or lounge in the beautifully decorated labyrinth of indoor rooms and outdoor areas.
 As a magical touch, entrants to this guarded space may personalized poems, caricature portraits, and perhaps the most coveted of treasures: bottled spirits encapsulated in oversized roses, oyster shells, and crystallized bathtubs served at luxurious VIP booths by tastefully dressed role-playing hostesses.